FBruzzesi/FBruzzesi/README.md

 ### 🦸‍♂️ About me

 I am a data scientist with 3+ years of experience, a mathematician by training, and a passionate learner.

 I'm especially interested in bringing value to a team or product, which, in my experience, often has translated to prefer simple, scalable and understandable solutions as opposed to overcomplex models when not necessary.

 ### 💼 Where I Currently Work

 I am a senior data scientist at [Edison](https://www.edison.it/en), one of the leading Italian electric utility company.
+Here I mainly work on mid and down stream projects on tabular data, time series, anomaly detection, and optimization.

 ###  💻 Side Project